jfspps/SRM_Node/README.md

 4. Either rebuild SRM db by forward engineering in MySQL workbench or by running the script `/dbschema/SRM_SQL_build.sql`.
 When building the db for the first time, comment out (--) the `DROP USER 'SRM_admin'@'localhost';` statement (MySQL flags an error if the user does not already exist on the db).
 5. Build the tempData table by running the script /dbschema/TableViews/test.sql.
 This is intended to be a temporary step, until the Java backend is built.
 6. Run `node app.js` from /SRM.
-7. Login and register under any details for basic access.
-Use one of the parents' login details to access student data.
+7. Register and login under any details for basic access.
+Register using one of the parents' login details (e.g. fbob245@email.com from /dbSchema/Scripts/Populate_tables.sql) with any password, and then login to access student data.

 ## Development stages ##